 Remember, the court must act in the child’s best interest.
 This does not necessarily mean the other parent will ultimately “win” child custody.
 Although drug or alcohol use on its own is generally not enough to restrict custody, judges typically find any substance use – even casual, occasional use – to be detrimental to the well-being of the children.

-Substance use and abuse is often associated with making poor judgment calls, resulting in bad parenting decisions or worse, so the court must acknowledge this in its ruling pursuant to Family Code 3011.
+Substance use and abuse is often associated with making poor judgment calls, resulting in bad parenting decisions or worse, so the court must acknowledge this in its ruling pursuant to Family Code section 3011.
 Substance use and abuse is also frequently linked to domestic violence incidents requiring a restraining order.

-If you are thinking about filing a request for the opposing party in your child custody case to undergo drug testing, it is important to remember that the court will likely order that you undergo testing as well.
+If you are thinking about filing a request for the other parent in your child custody case to undergo drug testing, it is important to remember that the court will likely order that you undergo testing as well.
 The court will probably either order that you are to pay for the testing (subject to reimbursement if the opposing party fails the test) or that you share the cost of testing equally.

 Speak with an experienced child custody attorney as soon as possible if you are unsure whether you have justifiable grounds to seek alcohol or drug testing in your custody case.
 A skilled family law attorney can help navigate your child custody case and assist you in determining the best way to approach drug and alcohol testing on either side of the table.
 Call Talkov Law at (844) 4-TALKOV (825568) or contact us online for a free consultation about your case.